AhhEagle/coffeeSolidity/README.md

 - web3: "^0.20.0"
 - web3-provider-engine: "^14.1.0"

+### Libraries Explanation
+Truffle: Truffle is a development environment, asset pipiline and as well as a testing framework.
+Truffle was used in this project to compile, test and also deploy my smart contract to rinkeby.
+Web3: Web3 was used to interact with the rinkeby ethereum nodeUpdat

 ### Run the application
 1. Clone the repository using `git clone url`
 2. Change directory to app and install all modules listed using